hedyhli/todomvc-tui/README.md

 (loosely formatted)

+See implementations marked with `[x]` as flagship/example implementations.

+### code

+Everything should be in a single file unless *absolutely necessary*.

 ### functionality

-- Show N incomplete
+- Show N incomplete as text
 - Button to confirm edit with modals
-- Scrollable list view
 - Input validation - must be non-empty string (whitespace trimmed)
 - Button to clear all completed
 - Button to mark all completed

 ### UI

+- Solid borders for input and todolist.
 - Hero with large padding top/bottom
 - Center main section except key hints
 - main section max-width 100
 - New todo: height (excl borders) 3
+- N items left, right aligned under the todolist

 ### UX